teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/admin-interface.md

-# How to create a TeacherSeat Admin System
+# How to create a TeacherSeat Admin Interface

 ## 0. Naming